techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 kubectl uncordon <node-name>
 ```

-👉 *Think of this as telling Kubernetes “stop scheduling new Pods here, move the old ones out” and then “okay, this node is ready again.”*
+This is how Kubernetes lets you manage node availability.
+When you drain a node, it stops scheduling new Pods, and once maintenance is done, you uncordon it to allow scheduling again.

 ---

-### ✅ Troubleshoot Cluster Components
+### Troubleshoot Cluster Components

-The control plane consists of components like:
+The control plane is composed of several important components:

-- **etcd** → the cluster’s database
+- **etcd**: The cluster's database
-- **kube-apiserver** → the main API for kubectl and clients
+- **kube-apiserver**: The API server that handles requests from kubectl and other clients
-- **kube-scheduler** → decides which node runs a Pod
+- **kube-scheduler**: Decides where Pods should run within the cluster
-- **kube-controller-manager** → ensures desired state
+- **kube-controller-manager**: Ensures the cluster is in its desired state

-These are usually run as **static Pods** (YAML manifests in `/etc/kubernetes/manifests`).
+These are often run as **static Pods** and can be found in `/etc/kubernetes/manifests`.

 - **Check control plane Pods:**
 ```bash